lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 Let's build a Food Delivery program for a restaurant!

 Here are the first **user actions** of our app:
-- As an employee, I can add a new meal
+- As a user, I can add a new meal
-- As an employee, I can list all the meals
+- As a user, I can list all the meals
-- As an employee, I can add a new customer
+- As a user, I can add a new customer
-- As an employee, I can list all the customers
+- As a user, I can list all the customers

 **WARNINGS**